Your FACE Race Terms and Definitions Rundown

 Awarding Gap

 FACE documents use the description Awarding Gap where relevant.
-The onus should be placed on the institution and its actors to own evaluations that repeatedly bias non minoritised learners.
+The onus should be placed on the institution and its actors to own evaluations that repeatedly bias Black and minoritised learners.
 Awarding deficits speak not of the minoritised student’s inability to achieve within an inequitable system but of the institution’s inability to address inequity.

 Tokenism